ar441/My-Semester-Projects/README.md

 - Creates a calculator that doesn't quiz until user input is given.
 - Uses functions within the main function to solve the user given problem.

-### Project 5: Weather App
+### Project 5: Pokemon Game
-**Summary**:
+**Summary**: A small game where the user is a trainer with a Pichu.
+Level up and evolve your pokemon.
 **Key Features**:
-- Fetches live weather data.
+- Choices to improve pokemon ability based on user input.
-- Displays temperature, humidity, and weather conditions.
+- Evolution determined by pokemon level.
-- Handles invalid inputs gracefully.
+- Visuals that display the pokemon's appearance.